+Welcome to SORIN.
 This guide explains how to use SORIN to search for and collect resources available through the Munday Library’s electronic and print collections.
 Users can create their own collections (lists) of resources that can include library and non-library related resources for one’s private use or to share with others.
 SORIN is only available to St. Edward’s University faculty, staff, and students, and you can log in using your existing St. Edward’s account.

 Once you log in to SORIN (using your SEU username and password) you will automatically land on the search tab.
-The search bar in the middle of the page allows you to search all of the resources in the library’s catalog (electronic and print books, articles, streaming videos, DVDs, etc.).
+The search bar in the middle of the page allows you to search all of the resources in the library’s catalog (electronic and print books, articles, streaming videos, etc.).
 To view more details on each item, click on the item’s title to see an abstract or summary of the resource.